Differences Between Leases and Rental Agreements

 - Automatic Renewal- Generally, rental agreements renew automatically once the original term expires.
 All the terms of the original agreement are still valid, including the length of the agreement.
 So, if the original term was for a period of 30 days, the agreement will automatically renew for another 30 days.

-- Terms Altered- The landlord has the ability to change the terms of the rental agreement.
-This includes changing the length of the agreement or the rental price.
-In order to make any changes, however, the landlord must give the tenant proper notice.
+- Terms Altered- The landlord can change the terms of the rental agreement.
+It includes changing the length of the agreement or the rental price.
+To make any changes, however, the landlord must give the tenant proper notice.

 Basics of a Lease